martius-lab/depRL/docs/source/loading_checkpoints.rst

 .................................

-We refer to the documentation on the :ref:`myobaselines` function.
+We refer to the documentation on the :ref:`myobaselines` or the :ref:`hyfydybaselines` functions.